nmfs-opensci/posit-webinar-series/README.md

 ## Future Webinars

-- 11 - 2023 - Parallel workflow discussion
-- 12 - 2023 - R package developement
+- 12 - 2023 - R package development

-Have ideas?
+Have ideas for future topics?
 Open an issue to let us know!